aljazsim/vs-code-typescript-code-organizer/README.md

 - fix issue with import statements with  comments
 - fix issue with sorting members with dependencies
 - fix organizing imports with type aliases

+### 2.0.9

+- fix issue with removing empty lines in code expressions
+- fix issue with using typed imports